LaMyaHardy3/StudyFlow/README.md

-# assignment-tracker
+# Study Flow
-A Java console application that helps students organize assignments by course, due date, priority, and completion status.
+A Java console application that helps students organize assignments by course, due date, priority, and completion status, while calculating the grade for the entire course.
+This is beneficial for students who work while enrolled in college, student are able to successfully keep track of all assignments big or small.
+They will be able to take control of wvery class and make sure they get the best grade possible.
+This can be used for students who do not work while is school and who just want better organization overall.